formbricks/store/apps/docs/docs/quickstart.md

 # Quick Start Guide

-Get the Formbricks Store running with Docker in under 5 minutes.
+Get the Formbricks Hub running with Docker in under 5 minutes.

 ## Prerequisites